kirilla/poplike/README.md

 * Build the project with the "Remote" config.
 * Run the database migration to create the production database.
 * Try to run the web application locally with the "Remote" build configuration, against the production database.
 * Set up a publishing profile, e.g. by using publish settings from your web hotel.
+Use the 'Production' build config.
 * Publish
 * Try to access the website.
 * Tweak settings to turn on/off the user account creation features.
 (Sign up, Register account, Sign in, etc)